thesaigoneer/idefix-saigon/README.md

 Now you have an Ublue Sway Atomic install, with nwg-shell included.
 But we'll have to activate that first:

 Press Super + P to open rofi, the included application launcher.
-Choose kitty to get to a terminal.
+Choose foot to get to a terminal.
 In that terminal type the following and press Enter:

       nwg-shell-installer -a -hypr